Yoshinobu Kanemaru: Suzuki-gun (2017–2022)

-In January, Kanemaru and Desperado lost the IWGP Junior Heavyweight Tag Team Championships to Taiji Ishimori and El Phantasmo, ending their second reign at 134 days.
+In January, Kanemaru and Desperado lost the IWGP Junior Heavyweight Tag Team Championships to Ishimori and El Phantasmo, ending their second reign at 134 days.
 The duo regained their titles 33 days later during the Road to Castle Attack tour.
 In April at Sakura Genesis, Kanemaru and Desperado lost the titles once again to Roppongi 3K.
-In July at Wrestle Grand Slam in Tokyo Dome, Kanemaru competed in the New Japan Rambo for the Provisional KOPW 2021 trophy, but the match was won by Chase Owens.
-The following month in August, Kanemaru and Desperado competed in the Super Junior Tag League, where they finished joint top of the block with 8 points.
-In the finals, they defeated IWGP Junior Heavyweight Tag Team Champions Taiji Ishimori and El Phantasmo to win their first Super Junior Tag League tournament.
-They had their title shot at Wrestle Grand Slam in MetLife Dome in September, where they defeated El Phantasmo and Taiji Ishimori once again to win their fourth IWGP Junior Tag Team Championship.
+In July at Wrestle Grand Slam in Tokyo Dome, Kanemaru competed in the New Japan Ranbo for the Provisional KOPW 2021 trophy, but the match was won by Chase Owens.
+The following month in August, Kanemaru and Desperado competed in the Super Junior Tag League, where they finished joint top of the block with eight points.
+In the finals, they defeated IWGP Junior Heavyweight Tag Team Champions Ishimori and Phantasmo to win their first Super Junior Tag League tournament.
+They had their title shot at Wrestle Grand Slam in MetLife Dome in September, where they defeated Ishimori and Phantasmo and once again to win their fourth IWGP Junior Tag Team Championship.
 The duo lost the titles the following month to Flying Tiger (Robbie Eagles and Tiger Mask).
-In November, Kanemaru competed in the Best of the Super Juniors, finishing with 8 points, failing to advance to the finals.
+In November, Kanemaru competed in the Best of the Super Juniors, finishing with eight points, failing to advance to the finals.
 On December 24, Kanemaru lost to Toru Yano, in a KOPW 2021 Championship match.
-On January 4, 2022, at night one of Wrestle Kingdom 16, Kanemaru competed in the New Japan Rambo match, but failed to last till the final 4.
+On January 4, 2022, at night one of Wrestle Kingdom 16, Kanemaru competed in the New Japan Ranbo match, but failed to last until the final four.
 On Night 2, Suzuki-gun lost to Master Wato, Hiroyoshi Tenzan and Satoshi Kojima.
-On Night 3, Kanemaru and Suzuki-gun stablemate Zack Sabre Jr lost to Pro Wrestling Noah's Naomichi Marufuji and Yoshinari Ogawa.
+On Night 3, Kanemaru and Suzuki-gun stablemate Zack Sabre Jr. lost to Pro Wrestling Noah's Naomichi Marufuji and Yoshinari Ogawa.